markjaquith/login-logo/readme.txt

 * Original version

 == Upgrade Notice ==
+= 0.3 =
+Makes the logo link to your site instead of WordPress.org!
+Support for per-network logos.

+= 0.2 =
-Upgrade now to avoid stretching small images
+Upgrade now to avoid stretching small images.